-We developed the freight rail gNO_x/ton-mile and gPM2.5/ton-mile factors with 2010 inventory data from Tables 3-82 and 3-83, respectively, in EPA's 2008 Regulatory Impact Analysis for a locomotive diesel engine rule.22 This inventory data represents 2010 emission projections for all U.S. rail except for passenger and commuter rail (i.e., large line-haul, large switch, and small railroads), which we determined would very closely align with the freight rail sector.
+We developed the freight rail g NO_x/ton-mile and g PM{2.5}/ton-mile factors with 2010 inventory data from Tables 3-82 and 3-83, respectively, in EPA's 2008 Regulatory Impact Analysis for a locomotive diesel engine rule.23 This inventory data represents 2010 emission projections for all U.S. rail except for passenger and commuter rail (i.e., large line-haul, large switch, and small railroads), which we determined would very closely align with the freight rail sector.
 We divided this emissions inventory data by the 2007 BTS ton-mile data described above.

-We developed the freight rail g/mile factors by using 2008 railcar mileage data from lines 15 through 81 of R-1 forms that Class I railroad companies submitted to the Surface Transportation Board.23 We developed the CO2 inventory for the rail g/mile factors by using 2008 Class I rail fuel consumption reported in the R-1 reports and an emissions factor of 10,180 gCO2/gallon, which corresponds to the diesel emissions factor in the current version of the SmartWay Truck Tool.24 We developed the NO_x and PM inventories in a similar fashion using the average 2010 locomotive gPM10/gal and gNOx/gal factors from Tables 5 and 6, respectively, in EPA's 2009 Technical Highlights: Emissions Factors for Locomotives.25 To calculate gPM2.5/gal, we assumed 95% of PM10 is PM2.5, which we determined was a good approximation of the share of overall PM10 emissions represented by particulate matter that is 2.5 micrometers in diameter or smaller.
+We developed the freight rail g/mile factors for NOx and PM{2.5} by using 2008 railcar mileage data from lines 15 through 81 of R-1 forms that Class I railroad companies submitted to the Surface Transportation Board.24 We developed the NO_x and PM inventories using the average 2010 locomotive g PM10/gal and g NOx/gal factors from Tables 5 and 6, respectively, in EPA's 2009 Technical Highlights: Emissions Factors for Locomotives.25 To calculate g PM{2.5}/gal, we assumed 95% of PM10 is PM{2.5}, which we determined was a good approximation of the share of overall PM10 emissions represented by particulate matter that is 2.5 micrometers in diameter or smaller.